-In recent years, acrylic nails have been more popular than ever.
-Trendy nail shapes like almond, coffin and stiletto would be nearly impossible to maintain with your natural nails.
-Plus, the longer the nail, the more nail art you’re able to cram onto a single finger.
-In addition to length, acrylic nails are harder and stronger than a gel manicure and can last up two months (though you need to get them filled in between, but more on that later).
+Acrylic nails are more popular than ever.
+Trendy nail shapes like duck, almond and coffin would be nearly impossible to maintain with your natural nails.
+Plus, the longer the nail, the more nail art you’re able to fit onto a single finger.
+In addition to length, acrylic nails are harder and stronger than a gel manicure and can last up to two months (though you need to get them filled in between, but more on that later).

 Before you step into the salon to get your own set of claws (or attempt to DIY your own fake nails), there are some important things you should know first.
 Read on for our guide to getting acrylic nails.